coyote1/ioBroker.repetier/README.md

 # ioBroker.repetier
 =================

-Adapter for data retrieval from Repetier-Server for 3d printers.
+ioBroker adapterto retrieve data from Repetier-Server for 3d printers.

 The following data is requested: